4nd3r/mkosi-intune/README.md

 ## Networking

-Networking configurations are very different and therefore cases here can be taken as generic guidance.
+Networking configurations could be very different and therefore cases here can be taken only as generic guidance.

 Out-of-box systemd-nspawn expects you to use `systemd-networkd` and ideally `systemd-resolved`.
 This reduces bit of troubles when setting up container.
 Systemd ships with `/usr/lib/systemd/network/80-container-ve.network`